dylndreams/candyk-psx/README.md

 ### Tools

+TODO: doing this on phone is painful

 ### Makefile system

 TODO: formalise this.

 Basically there's a bunch of `target.make` files which are included as needed.

+### TODO
+* Add more examples.
+* A GPU/GTE library.
+* Some sort of printf.
+* Add support for resource packages (e.g. psxfudge, rres, etc. maybe I'm pushing it)
+* Add some demos maybe.
+* A template.